 Rifton TRAM video 5: Using the Scale for Weighing and Off-weighting

-Narrator: Caster direction locks allow you to control the TRAM’s movement in several ways.
+Narrator: Caster direction locks (Swivel locks) allow you to control the TRAM’s movement in several ways.

 Visual: Client in the TRAM in a standing position.